Nokia N9: Buttons

-When holding the device facing the screen, on the right side, there is a power on/off (long press) and lock/unlock (short press) button and volume keys.
-The Nokia N9 has fewer hardware buttons than most smartphones and makes extensive use of the touchscreen to navigate the user interface.
+When holding the device facing the screen, on the right side, there is a power on/off (long press), lock/unlock (short press) button and volume keys.
+The Nokia N9 has fewer hardware buttons than most smartphones of this time and makes extensive use of the touchscreen to navigate the user interface.
 For example, to minimize a running application, the user has to swipe their finger from one side of the bezel surrounding the screen to the opposite side.
 There is also no dedicated shutter key for the camera; the touch screen is instead used to focus and take the picture.
 The screen can be unlocked by double tapping on it.

 Audio and output

 The N9 has two microphones and a loudspeaker situated at the bottom of the phone.
 The main microphone enables conversation and recording.
 The second microphone is located on the back of the device near the flash LEDs and main camera, it is used by MeeGo system for noise cancellation which make phone conversations clearer in noisy environment.
 On the top, there is a 3.5 mm AV connector which simultaneously provides stereo audio output, with support for Dolby Headphone, and either microphone input or video output.
 Next to the 3.5 mm connector, there is a High-Speed USB 2.0 USB Micro-B connector provided for data synchronization, mass storage mode (client) and battery charging.
 The USB connector is protected by a small door.

 The built-in Bluetooth v2.1 +EDR (Enhanced Data Rate) supports stereo audio output with the A2DP profile.
 Built-in car hands-free kits are also supported with the HFP profile.
 File transfer is supported (FTP) along with the OPP profile for sending/receiving objects.
 It is possible to remote control the device with the AVRCP profile.
 The Bluetooth chip also functions as an FM Receiver/Transmitter, allowing one to listen to the FM radio by using headphones connected to the 3.5 jack as antenna.
-As with the Nokia N800, N810 and N900, it will ship without software support.
-However an FM radio application is already available in OVI Store from independent developer.
+As with the Nokia N800, N810 and N900, the N9 shipped without software support for the FM receiver.
+However, an FM radio application is available on the OVI Store from an independent developer.

 NFC is also supported for sharing photos, contacts, or music with other devices supporting NFC (e.g. Nokia C7, Nokia 701) and also pairing (connecting) stereo speakers (e.g. Nokia Play 360) and headset (e.g. Nokia BH-505).
 More than one device can be connected simultaneously with N9 via NFC.

 Battery

 The Nokia N9 has a BV-5JW 3.8V 1450mAh battery.
-According to Nokia, this provides from 7h to 11h of continuous talk time, from 16 to 19.5 days of standby, 4.5h of video playback and up to 50h of music playback.
+The battery is not user-removable.
+According to Nokia, this provides from 7 to 11 hours of continuous talk time, 16 to 19.5 days of standby, 4.5 hours of video playback and up to 50 hours of audio playback.

 The phone supports USB charging only.